 "You are not an independent contractor if you perform services that can be controlled by an employer (what will be done and how it will be done).
 This applies even if you are given freedom of action.
 What matters is that the employer has the legal right to control the details of how the services are performed."

 In the case of outsourcing customer service to another company, a relationship exists where the employer (the company outsourcing work) does maintain some control over how things will be done.

 Freelancers are independent contractors who should receive 1099 from the company using their services and are subject to paying their own taxes, including self-employment tax.

 The contractor may get benefits such as worker's compensation insurance and is often paid by a W2 and will have taxes deducted from them and are not required to pay self-employment taxes.

 Contractors often work on-site and are expected to work certain hours and days for a set fee and often employ their own staff as well.
 Contractors also work for a company (or own their own company.)
 The federal government is a good example of a system that employs (uses) many contractors.
 These contractors often work for other companies who will the government and then pay the contractor.

 A freelancer is more likely to work for multiple clients and receives a 1099 statement for tax records.
 Freelancers are more often used for one-time jobs or on-call as needed and are usually work off-site.

-In the grand scheme of things it really does not matter how you think of yourself -- as an independent contractor or a freelancer as long as you are able to find enough jobs to sustain yourself.
+In the grand scheme of things, it does not matter how you think of yourself, independent contractor or a freelancer, as long as you can find enough jobs to sustain yourself.